PatrickAlphaC/storage-factory-fcc/README.md

 1. Go to [Remix](https://remix.ethereum.org/)
 2. Paste the code from `SimpleStorage.sol`, `StorageFactory.sol`, and `AddingStorage.sol` into a new file in Remix
 3. Hit `Compile`
 4. Hit `Deploy` for whatever contract you want.

-For a more in depth blog, [read here](https://docs.chain.link/docs/deploy-your-first-contract/)
+For a more in depth blog on working with remix, [read here](https://docs.chain.link/docs/deploy-your-first-contract/)